Why monitor your applications’ performance?

 • Adapting an application environment to fix similar problems today before they have a chance to repeat themselves tomorrow

 In other words, APM monitoring is all about context.
 If you know not just that something has gone wrong but WHAT went wrong and WHEN, you can work your way back to WHY it happened at all.
-At that point, you know everything you need to fix it so that you can get right back up and running again.
+At that point, you know everything you need to fix the problem so you can get back up and running.

 Who is APM for?